 - The employment agency will contact you if they have work that fits your talents.

-- If you will start working, this agency will pay your income to you.
+- If you will start working, the employment agency will pay you your income.
 Not the company you will work for.

 Are you registered at employment agencies?
-Then always call after a week to the agency or return from time to time to ask if they have work.
+Then always call after a week to the agency or return there from time to time to ask if they have work.
 Then the people that work there will get to know you.
-If they have to call people, and they know you, the chance increases they will call you if they know you.
-Employment agencies match jobs with people.
+If they need to find employees for a company and they know your face, it is more likely that they will call you instead of someone else.

 4. Find Vacancies yourself and Apply